To view County of Monterey Title 8 Animal Codes, please click here: County of Monterey Codes.

 Breeding

-If you breed any cat or dog more than once per calendar year or maintain more than two litters per calendar year, you are considered a kennel and must obtain a Breeder/Kennel permit.
-MCC 8.04.010
+If you live in the unincorporated areas of Monterey County and breed any cat or dog more than once per calendar year or maintain more than two litters per calendar year, you are considered a kennel and must obtain a Breeder/Kennel permit.
+MCC 8.04.010.

 Hit and Run